Monotonicity of Equilibria in Nonatomic Congestion Games: Comonotonicity and Active Regimes in Singleton Congestion Games

 \cref{thm:singleton-congestion-games} shows that the equilibrium loads in singleton congestion games respond monotonically when all the demands increase or stay the same.
 In mixed cases where some demands increase and others decrease, one can still identify groups of resources that behave comonotonically in specific regions of the space of demands.
 A trivial example is when all commodities can use every resource $\resources^{\commodity}\equiv\resources$, so they can be treated as a single commodity and the equilibrium loads are just nondecreasing functions of the total demand $\rate_{\commodities}=\sum_{\commodity\in\commodities}\rate^{\commodity}$.
 More generally, we will show that a subset $\costclass\subset\commodities$ of commodities that have the same equilibrium cost, behave as if they were a single-commodity on a smaller congestion game restricted to a subset $\resources_{\costclass}$ of resources, and the equilibrium loads of these resources are nondecreasing functions of the aggregate demand $\rate_{\costclass}$ of the group, so that they are comonotonic.

-To state our result precisely, given a single commodity game structure $\game=(\resources,\costprof,\strategiesprof)$, we partition the space of demands $\reals_+^{\commodities}$ into different regions characterized by the order in which the commodities are ranked by equilibrium cost.
-That is, for any fixed weak order $\precsim$ on $\commodities$ we consider the set of demands that rank the commodities exactly in this order, that is (see \cref{ex:parallel-regions-and-sub-regions-0} and \cref{fig:parallel-affine-0})
+To state our result precisely, given a singleton congestion game structure $\game=(\resources,\costprof,\strategiesprof)$, we partition the space of demands $\reals_+^{\commodities}$ into different regions $ \region^{\preceq}$ characterized by the order in which the commodities are ranked by equilibrium cost.
+In order to understand the geometry of such regions, we further decompose them into sub-regions corresponding to different active regimes.